Christina Yuna Lee’s killing ‘hits so close to home’ for Asian American women in NYC

 Niou’s feelings were echoed by other women who saw themselves reflected in Lee’s story, realizing that the world would see them similarly: college-educated, professional women who are potentially targets of violence because of their age, gender and race.

-Alice Wong, 37, was born and raised in Chinatown and now works for a nonprofit nearby in Lower Manhattan; she has worked in advocacy for the Asian Americans and Pacific Islanders or, AAPI, community for over 15 years.
+Alice Wong, 37, was born and raised in Chinatown and now works for a nonprofit nearby in Lower Manhattan; she has worked in advocacy for the Asian American and Pacific Islander or, AAPI, community for over 15 years.
 She said she is feeling “heartbroken and angry.”

 “What I keep thinking about is that Christina took a cab home to be safe.
 She did what she was supposed to do, and she was brutally murdered,” Wong said.
 “It feels like everyone cares for a short while, and then they don’t anymore.
 And my community is still here trying to pick up the pieces from every attack.”